JethiYippee/image_converter/README.md

 1. **Download the executable (.exe) file**: [Download here]([URL](https://github.com/JethiYippee/image_converter/releases/tag/Release))
 2. **Run the executable**: Double-click the downloaded `.exe` file to launch the application.

+#### Note on Security Warnings 🚨
+When running the executable file, you might encounter a security warning from Microsoft Defender SmartScreen because it is from an unknown publisher.
+If you trust the file (since it was downloaded from this repository), you can click "Run anyway" to bypass the warning.

+Rest assured, the executable file is safe and does not harm your computer.

 ### For Source Code
 #### Prerequisites
 - Python 3.x